Innisfil's C4Kids (year-round)

 - If you do not have children in the Innisfil public school system, please call one of the telephone numbers at the back of this pamphlet.
 You must show proof you are an Innisfil resident and be able to tell us a little about your situation.

 St. Peters hosts a weekly Euchre game in the Parish hall every Wednesday at 1 p.m.
 Everyone is welcome to attend.
-Also, each spring, an Appreciatin Luncheon is served to let our Euchre players know how much we appreciate all they do for St. Peter's.
-Please call Jean Wallace @ 705-458-9795 for information (picture on right is the luncheon on April 27th, 2016
+Also, each spring, an Appreciation Luncheon is served to let our Euchre players know how much we appreciate all they do for St. Peter's.
+Please call Jean Wallace @ 705-458-9795 for information.

 Faithworks is an annual Diocesan campaign that supports people who need our help in many different ways.
 The poor, the abused, the lonely, the young and the old, people struggling with addictions, the newly released from prison, the homeless and people overseas who have suffered from natural disasters , famine or oppressive living conditions all benefit from The Faithworks Campaign.
 This is one way we can reach even further afield to help those in need.